malihehmoradi/android-course/README.md

 # Android Course

+#### An Android Basics in Kotlin!
+In this course, you'll learn the basics of building Android apps with the Kotlin programming language.
+Along the way, you'll develop an app to start your journey as an Android developer.

 | Units  | Cocepts  |
 | ------------ | ------------ |
 | Unit 1  | Introduction to Android Development  |